Things that go bump in the night

 “Yes.”
 He replied, pleased with himself.

-Now that he thought about it, he remember learning something during the fight.
+Now that he thought about it, he remembered learning something during the fight.
 It was called Roar of the Dragon’s Challenge.

-A dragon’s roar has more than one function that causing fear, intimidation, and terror.
-It can be used to issues challenges to other creatures of different races.
-The more powerful and stronger the voice of the challenger, the stronger the responder will react.
+A dragon’s roar has more than one function that causes fear, intimidation, and terror.
+First, it can be used to challenge other creatures of different races.
+The more powerful the voice of the challenger, the stronger the responder will react.

 If this giant monster wasn’t going to get off, he even thought of eating his way out, possibly unloading the heavy load.
-Zero opened his mouth to tear into the meat of the boar to dig his way out.
+But instead, zero opened his mouth to tear into the meat of the Boar to dig his way out.
 Plus, pushing himself off his back didn’t give him enough power to push the monster away.
-He needed a more stable footing to have enough power and right now, he only had half.
+He needed a more stable footing to have enough power; right now, he only had half.

-Just when he was bent on eating his way out, a large numbers of General Liam’s soldiers helped pull off the Boar Mammoth off of him by throwing ropes around the tusks and pulling together.
-With a thud, the boar fell onto the ground.
+Just when he was bent on eating his way out, a large number of General Liam’s soldiers helped pull the Boat Mammoth off him by throwing ropes around the tusks and pulling them together.
+Then, with a thud, the Boar fell onto the ground.

-General Liam brought forth a torch and examined the body of the with weary expression.
-“Who would’ve thought that they would be monsters like this roaming around in the area so soon.
-I expected it more deeper into the continent, not right at the borders of our kingdom.”
+General Liam brought a torch and examined the body with a weary expression.
+“Who would’ve thought they would be monsters like this roaming around in the area so soon?
+I expected it to be deeper into the continent, not right at the borders of our kingdom.”
 He spoke with a worried gaze.
-“Luckily, we stopped this large herd from a possible invasion, but we lost a good six hundred of our men.”
+“Luckily, we stopped this large herd from a possible invasion, but we lost six hundred men.”
 His expression was solemn, but moments later, his gaze changed into a stern expression.

 “We need to double our guard at night.”
 General Liam quickly spoke, his demeanor shifting into an even more serious one than before.
 “Get moving!”
 He ordered.

-Some had stopped to take a good look at Zero, awed at his presence and appearance.
+Some had stopped to look at Zero, awed at his presence and appearance.
 Quite a few inched forward, hoping to touch him.
-Zero gave them a glare, telling them to back off.
-They scuttled backwards in fear, not wanting to get bitten by Zero’s gleaming white teeth.
+Zero glared at them, telling them to back off.
+They scuttled backward in fear, not wanting to get bitten by Zero’s gleaming white teeth.

-Zero crawled his way out, and took a good look at the kill before him.
-With a loud thump, he fell onto his butt, and sat down with glee.
-Fresh meat, well cooked, was present before him and the smell of bacon tickled his nose, making him hungry.
-He wasn’t sure why he was constantly eating but the amount of food that he needed to eat increased in number in under a day.
+Zero crawled his way out and looked at the kill before him.
+He fell onto his butt with a loud thump and sat down with glee.
+Fresh meat, well-cooked, was present before him, and the smell of bacon tickled his nose, making him hungry.
+He wasn’t sure why he was constantly eating, but the amount of food he needed increased in under a day.

-His mouth was salivating again, making him snap forward and bite into the cooked meat.
+His mouth salivated again, making him snap forward and bite into the cooked meat.

 Delicious!
 He swooned.

-The cook meat on the outside, and raw juicy meat in the inside with a good slew of blood.
-His claws grabbed the both ends of the Boar Mammoth’s body, digging in it in to get a better grip.
-With a pull, the boar meat ripped apart, allowing him to chew, before he swallowed the red meat with glee.
-He tore, he ate, and gobbled it down like an alligator.
+They cook meat on the outside and raw juicy meat on the inside with a good slew of blood.
+His claws grabbed both ends of the Boar Mammoth’s body, digging into it to get a better grip.
+With a pull, the boar meat ripped apart, allowing him to chew before he swallowed the red meat with glee.
+He tore, ate, and gobbled it down like an alligator.

-Everyone who was watching, stare with complete disbelief.
-What they were seeing was something out of animal channel, watching a predator eating its prey.
-This was a close up view done live in front of everyone’s eyes.
-They could feel the sheer primal power of a creature in the wild, even though Zero wasn’t an wild animal, it still brought out the intimidation and fear factor of what an dragon was.
+animal channel, watching a predator eating its prey.
+This was a close-up view done live in front of everyone’s eyes.
+They could feel the sheer primal power of a creature in the Wild; even though Zero wasn’t a wild animal, it still brought out the intimidation and fear factor of what a dragon was.

-Players walked over, trying to see what other loot was around the Boar Mammoth, but they couldn’t get any closer while Zero’s was eating.
-Some grumbled, others walked away defeated.
-Half of them felt cheated, while the other didn’t care and let Zero have the kill.
-They saw him take the brunt of the Boar Mammoth’s attack, and knew that he had played a pivotal role.
+Players walked over, trying to see what other loot was around the Boar Mammoth, but they couldn’t get any closer while Zero was eating.
+Some grumbled.
+Others walked away defeated.
+Half of them felt cheated, while the others didn’t care and let Zero have the kill.
+They saw him take the brunt of the Boar Mammoth’s attack and knew he had played a pivotal role.

-Zero didn’t care about the large amount of stares that he was getting, instead he leisurely ate away the Boar Mammoth as if it was a delicious feast.
-Not even five minutes passed by and he was a third of the way done with eating the boar.
+Zero didn’t care about the large number of states he was getting.
+Instead, he leisurely ate away the Boar Mammoth as if it was a delicious feast.
+Five minutes passed by, and he was a third of the way done with eating the Boar.

 “Prince Zero.”
 General Liam spoke out loud.
-Zero froze, and whipped his head towards General Liam with a bloody mouth filled with red meat.
-The General took a step back, but stopped himself from going back any further.
+Zero froze and whipped his head towards General Liam with a bloody mouth filled with red meat.
+The General took a step back but stopped himself from going further.
 He coughed a couple of times, clearing his throat.

-Zero gulped, and stared.
+Zero gulped and stared.
 “Please don’t call me Prince.
 I’m just Zero.”
-With an unconscious growl, General Liam tensed up.
+Then, with an unconscious growl, General Liam tensed up.